 - Passport details including the passport number and country of issue, the date of issue, and the date of expiration.

 - Travel plans regarding which country they will enter and which other countries they intend on visiting.

 While European authorities anticipate an acceptance rate of around 95%, the possibility remains of a denied application.
-In the event of a denial, an explanation for the rejection will be sent via email, and the traveler will have the right to appeal the decision.
-Appeals and final decisions will be made directly to the individual Schengen member-country that the traveler stated they intended to enter first.
+In the event of a denial, an explanation for the rejection will be sent via email, and the traveller will have the right to appeal the decision.
+Appeals and final decisions will be made directly to the individual Schengen member country that the traveller stated they intended to enter first.
 The appeals will be managed according to the laws of that country.

-Although it may seem to citizens of counties where a visa is not currently needed to visit Europe that the ETIAS is an unnecessary burden, the European Commission believes that it will make for a far more efficient and secure Europe.
-The decision for the implementation of the program was made in 2016 following the rise in terrorist attacks on the continent.
+The European Commission believes that ETIAS will make for a far more efficient and secure Europe.
+ETIAS will protect the visa-free privileges of citizens of New Zealand whilst boosting border security.
+The decision to implement the system was made in 2016 following the rise in terrorist attacks on the continent.
 Authorities believe that the ETIAS will make Europe safer, not just for its citizens, but for those who wish to visit the continent as well.